So many projects deliverables. So (very) little time.

 - Credible: Has the deliverable gone through sufficient testing if needed?
 Has it been proofed by a credible professional?

 - Complete: Does the deliverable cover everything it should?
-Is it 100% ready for submission.
+Is it 100% ready for submission?

-The 6 C’s should be a constant checklist for each and every deliverable that passes your desk.
+The 6 Cs should be a constant checklist for each and every deliverable that passes your desk.

 The more experience you have, the longer your checklist will get.
-You can and should customize it to your specific projects in your specific industry.
+You can — and should — customize it to your specific projects in your specific industry.

 Your list of project deliverables

-The bad news is that your list of deliverables is unique to you, your project, and your stakeholders.
+Unfortunately (or fortunately, depending on how you view it), your list of deliverables is unique to you, your project, and your stakeholders.